Please make an appointment for bootfitting.

 With the adjustable toe piece, we should note it shouldn't be thought of as a lateral toe release, like that of an alpine binding.
 Instead, the adjustable release of the toe works in conjunction with the heel, allowing the binding to cover a wide range of release values, which in this case is between 7-15.
 With the Evo Brake system, the brakes engage or disengage automatically as you rotate the heel piece 180° to enter or exit ski mode.
 While this doesn't allow the user to ski with the brakes disengaged, it does ensure that brakes will be active during all descents.

 With the intended use of freeride touring, the Raider 15 Evo has 14mm of rearward heel travel, allowing the ski to flex naturally while helping prevent pre-release.
 25mm of BSL adjustment accommodates multiple boots without having to remount while the Cam Release System ensures easy step-in, even in deep snow.
-The Snow Pack Proof system helps to prevent snow and ice buildup under the toe wings, helping keep the toe piece reliable during long days with a lot of transitions.
+The Snow Pack Proof system helps prevent snow and ice buildup under the toe wings, keeping the toe piece reliable during long days with many transitions.

 Finally, the Freeraider 15 Evo comes with an included freeride spacer and toe shim.
-The freeride spacer eliminates the gap between the heel of the boot and binding, helping with power transfer and more powerful skiing.
-The toe shim raises the toe piece, helping eliminate the ramp and provide a more neutral stance on the ski.
+The freeride spacer eliminates the gap between the heel of the boot and ski, helping with power transfer and more powerful skiing.
+The toe shim raises the toe piece, helping reduce the ramp and provide a more neutral stance on the ski.

-With the Freeride 15 Evo, ATK has created a binding that can venture far into the backcountry and send anything you set your eyes on.
+With the Freeride 15 Evo, ATK has created a binding that can venture far into the backcountry and send just about anything you set your eyes on.

 • Comes with AL14 and AL13 shim and freeride spacer respectively.